chansee97/nova-admin-docs/src/guide/get-start.md

 ## Environment Setup

-Nova-admin is developed based on the latest version of Vite, so it requires [Node.js](https://nodejs.org/en/) version 18.x to support it.
+Nova-admin is developed based on the latest Vite version, so it requires [Node.js](https://nodejs.org/en/) version 20.x to support it.
 The recommended package manager is [pnpm](https://pnpm.io/) version 8.x.

 - [Detailed Environment Setup Tutorial](/dev/nodejs)